maxday/hex/README.md

 ===

 My first C++ project.
-Developed in 2008 as part of my second year in IT in France (IUT Paris Descartes - 75).
+Developed in January 2009 as part of my second year in IT in France (IUT Paris Descartes - 75).

 Aim
 ===